nextstrain/docs.nextstrain.org/src/tutorials/creating-a-bacterial-pathogen-workflow.rst

 Creating a bacterial pathogen workflow
 ======================================

-This tutorial explains how to create a :term:`single-build Nextstrain workflow<workflow>` for Tuberculosis sequences.
+This tutorial explains how to create a :term:`Nextstrain workflow<workflow>` for Tuberculosis sequences.
 However, much of it will be applicable to any run where you are starting with `VCF <https://en.wikipedia.org/wiki/Variant_Call_Format>`_ files rather than `FASTA <https://en.wikipedia.org/wiki/FASTA_format>`_ files.
 We'll create a Snakefile step-by-step for each step of the analysis.

 .. contents:: Table of Contents
    :local: